explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 break down problems, and break them down again until we can mentally digest them.

 In programming we write small solutions as functions.
 Here we zoom in.

+> The psychological profiling (of a programmer) is mostly the ability to shift
+> levels of abstraction, from low level to high level.
+To see something in the
+> small and to see something in the large.
+> — An interview with Donald Knuth.
+Dr. Dobb’s Journal, pages 16–22 (April
+> 1996)

 In Haskell the body of a function is always an expression; there are no statements in functions.
 In a way this guides you to making sure functions are small.

 Finally we combine the solutions.

 Programming is about composition.
 Decomposing problems and composing the solutions.
-Even the small solutions are compositions of other small solutions.
+Even the solutions are compositions of other solutions.

 “Being able to decompose bigger problems into smaller problems, and then combine the solutions, that’s essentially the description of... well, I don’t